Test Code XALPHA Alpha-Galactosidase, Serum

 Clinical Information

 Fabry disease is an X-linked lysosomal storage disorder resulting from deficient activity of the enzyme alpha-galactosidase A (alpha-Gal A) and the subsequent deposition of glycosphingolipids in tissues throughout the body; in particular, in the kidney, heart, and brain.
-Variants within the GLA gene cause Fabry disease and more than 630 variants have been identified.
+Disease-causing variants within the GLA gene cause Fabry disease.
 Severity and onset of symptoms are dependent on the amount of residual enzyme activity.
 The classic form of Fabry disease occurs in male patients who have less than 1% alpha-Gal A activity.
 Symptoms usually appear in childhood or adolescence and can include acroparesthesias (burning pain in the extremities), gastrointestinal issues, multiple angiokeratomas, reduced or absent sweating, corneal opacity, and proteinuria.
-In addition, progressive renal involvement leading to kidney failure, also called end-stage renal (kidney) disease (ESRD), typically occurs in adulthood, followed by cardiovascular and cerebrovascular disease.
-The estimated incidence varies from 1 in 3000 infants detected via newborn screening to 1 in 10,000 males diagnosed after onset of symptoms.
+In addition, progressive renal involvement leading to kidney failure typically occurs in adulthood, followed by cardiovascular and cerebrovascular disease.

-Male patients with residual alpha-Gal A activity greater than 1% may present with 1 of 3 variant forms of Fabry disease with onset of symptoms later in life: a renal variant associated with ESRD but without the pain or skin lesions; a cardiac variant typically presenting in the sixth to eighth decade with left ventricular hypertrophy, cardiomyopathy and arrhythmia, and proteinuria, but without ESRD; and a cerebrovascular variant presenting as stroke or transient ischemic attack.
+Male patients with residual alpha-Gal A activity greater than 1% are at risk for a late-onset form of Fabry disease.
+Clinical manifestations may include adult-onset cardiac disease with left ventricular hypertrophy, cardiomyopathy, arrhythmia, and proteinuria; kidney failure without skin lesions or pain; or cerebrovascular disease presenting as stroke or transient ischemic attack.
 The variant forms of Fabry disease may be underdiagnosed.

-Female patients who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected.
-Measurement of alpha-Gal A activity is not generally useful for identifying carriers of Fabry disease, as many of these individuals have normal levels of alpha-Gal A. Therefore, molecular genetic analysis of the GLA gene (FABRZ / Fabry Disease, Full Gene Analysis, Varies) is recommended to detect carriers.
+Female patients with Fabry disease can have clinical presentations ranging from asymptomatic to severely affected.
+Measurement of alpha-Gal A activity is not generally useful for identifying female individuals with Fabry disease, as many of them will have normal levels.
+Therefore, molecular genetic analysis of the GLA gene (GLA / Fabry Disease, GLA Gene Sequencing with Deletion/Duplication, Varies) is recommended.

 Unless irreversible damage has already occurred, treatment with enzyme replacement therapy has led to significant clinical improvement in affected individuals.
 In addition, some (adult) patients may be candidates for oral chaperone therapy.
 For this reason, early diagnosis and treatment are desirable, and in a few US states, early detection of Fabry disease through newborn screening has been implemented.

-Absent or reduced alpha-Gal A in blood spots (AGABS / Alpha-Galactosidase, Blood Spot), leukocytes (AGAW / Alpha-Galactosidase, Leukocytes), or serum (AGAS / Alpha-Galactosidase, Serum) can indicate a diagnosis of classic or variant Fabry disease.
-Molecular sequence analysis of the GLA gene (FABRZ / Fabry Disease, Full Gene Analysis, Varies) allows for detection of the disease-causing variant in both male and female patients.
+Absent or reduced alpha-Gal A in blood spots (PLSD / Lysosomal and Peroxisomal Disorders Screen, Blood Spot), leukocytes (AGAW / Alpha-Galactosidase, Leukocytes), or serum (AGAS / Alpha-Galactosidase, Serum) can indicate a diagnosis of classic or variant Fabry disease.
+Molecular sequence analysis of the GLA gene (GLA / Fabry Disease, GLA Gene Sequencing with Deletion/Duplication, Varies) allows for detection of the disease-causing variant in both male and female patients.
 The biomarkers globotriaosylsphingosine (LGB3S / Globotriosylsphingosine, Serum) and ceremide trihexosides (CTSU / Ceramide Trihexosides and Sulfatides, Random, Urine) are typically elevated in symptomatic patients with Fabry disease and may aid in the diagnostic evaluation of female patients and individuals with a variant of uncertain significance in GLA.

 Interpretation